A brief history of the club

-The fleet includes 5 two seat gliders (2 ASK21s, 2 Puchacz and a Duo Discus) that we use for abinitio and advanced training.
-We also have three single seat club gliders (2 Juniors and a Discus) and a Falke motorglider.
+The fleet includes 2 two seat gliders (2 ASK21s, a DG505 and a Duo Discus) that we use for abinitio and advanced training.
+We also have two single seat club gliders, a Junior and a Discus, and a Falke motorglider.
 In addition there are around 100 privately owned gliders in the club.

-Our tug fleet of 3 Supermunks is the envy of gliding clubs throughout the country.
+Our Supermunk tug fleet is the envy of gliding clubs throughout the country.
 We also have access to a number of privately owned tugs which supplement the club fleet at times of high activity, for example during competitions.

 With 35 British Gliding Association (BGA) qualified and highly experienced instructors in the club, The Gliding Centre offers a complete syllabus of abinitio and advanced gliding and motor gliding training to our members.
 Our central UK location, with 7,500 feet of clear airspace above us, provides an ideal base for training flights .